Join the fastest-growing Food community on Pinterest

 - In a bowl, mix flour, baking soda, ginger, cinnamon, cloves, and salt.

-- In another bowl, beat butter and brown sugar until fluffy and then add egg, molasses, and vanilla and mix well.
+- In another bowl, beat butter and brown sugar until fluffy.
+Add the egg, molasses, and vanilla, and mix well.

-- Combine wet and dry ingredients until dough forms.
+- Combine wet and dry ingredients until a dough forms.

-- Roll dough and cut into shapes and place on a baking sheet.
+- Roll the dough and cut into shapes, then place them on a baking sheet.

-- Bake for 8–10 minutes until edges are firm.
+- Bake for 8–10 minutes until the edges are firm.

 - Let cool and decorate if desired.